Category Archives: Karl Swenson

 Weld and Ann-Margret are extremely one-note characters and opposites (good girl and bad girl) with little development.
 Malden is the moral compass of the film but otherwise has little importance to do.

-I wonder if Jewison’s heart was in this film or if he simply did the best he could with a subject that was not close to his heart.
+I wonder if Jewison’s heart was in this film or if he did the best he could with a subject that was not close to his heart.

 I also wonder, knowing Peckinpah’s brilliant work, if he would have made The Cincinnati Kid darker and more violent.

 One scene that turns my stomach is a gruesome and violent cock-fighting scene.
-Any sort of animal cruelty makes my blood boil so I turned my head and refused to watch the scene or the group of merrymakers sitting around cheering the bloodbath.
+Any animal cruelty makes my blood boil so I turned my head and refused to watch the scene or the group of merrymakers sitting around cheering the bloodbath.

-For poker lovers or fans of Steve McQueen The Cincinnati Kid (1965) is an enjoyable watch and not bad either for the casual fan.
+For poker lovers or fans of Steve McQueen The Cincinnati Kid (1965) is an enjoyable watch and not bad for the casual fan.

 The Sword in the Stone-1963